 Albina Shipyard Asbestos Lawsuits

-One of the best-known asbestos lawsuits happened when former shipyard worker James Mccalister died from mesothelioma in 2002.
+One of the best-known and largest asbestos lawsuits happened when former shipyard worker James Mccalister died from mesothelioma in 2002.
 Court documents stated that the man was employed as a shipyard carpenter and began his career at Albina Shipyard in 1956.

 He worked at three different ports in Portland in his shipbuilding career.
 Albina was the final one.
 It was a controversy whether it was the Albina Shipyard or another that caused the man’s mesothelioma.

 After several hearings, the court stated that because Albina was the last employer for Mccalister, the company was financially responsible for his cancer.

 Studies Related to Shipyard Workers and Asbestos Exposure

 Researchers have done several studies showing the link between asbestos insulation and mesothelioma that regularly occurred at the Albina Shipyard and other shipyards across the country.
 For instance, ‘The Occurrence of Asbestosis Among Insulation Workers in the US’ showed the dangerous history of asbestos in insulation, which was often used in vessels.

 Several other studies showed similar conclusions and found that asbestos exposure to shipyard and insulation workers was related to much higher risks of lung cancer, mesothelioma and asbestosis.
 A study released in Environmental Health Perspectives found that people who worked in asbestos insulation in the US Navy had a much higher death rate from lung cancer.
 They also had a higher rate of asbestosis and mesothelioma.
 (Rmqlawfirm.com)